-Even with post-MBA salaries providing a decent ROI, if you’re not already making 6 figures; from a fairly well-off family; or have made sizeable returns in early investments,
+Even with MBA salaries providing a decent ROI, if you’re not already making 6 figures; from a fairly well-off family; or have made sizeable returns in early investments,

-you may be wondering “how do I pay for it?”!
+you may be wondering “how do I pay for my MBA?”!

 Fortunately, all is not lost.
-We have looked at other options that may help MBA hopefuls finance their degree.
+We have looked at other options that may help prospective students finance their MBA degree.

 These awards are diverse.
 Some are through foreign governments or international partnerships, some are privately funded, some are only for US Universities, etc.

 A few specific examples:

 Forte Foundation offers a fellowship for female students from across the globe looking to study anywhere.

 Fulbright is a great scholarship for both Americans looking to study abroad or foreign students looking to study in the USA.
 Not only do they cover tuition but they will cover almost all expenses, including flight tickets and health insurance.